 The anonymous source also wrote that both Keefer and Baker received a personal loan from Myers, alleging that said loans were never disclosed on the two commissioners’ latest County ethics disclosure forms.

-I intend to immediately file a Maryland Public Information Request with Washington County seeking the five commissioners’ latest ethics disclosure forms.
-I’ve requested comment on the alleged personal loan from both Keefer and Baker multiple times.
+I’ve requested comments on the alleged personal loan from both Keefer and Baker multiple times.
 My requests for comment have gone unanswered.